 This page will attempt to answer commonly asked questions about the MIBTP Doctoral Training Partnership.
-If you do not find an answer to your question on this page, please do not hesitate to contact the team by email, MIBTP@warwick.ac.uk
+If you do not find an answer to your question on this page, please do not hesitate to contact the MIBTP team by email.

-What undergraduate degree should I have in order to be eligible?
+- What undergraduate degree do I need in order to be eligible?

 Students from a wide diversity of academic backgrounds are encouraged to apply.
 MIBTP welcomes those with creative drive in both theoretical (maths, physics or computer science) and experimental (biology, biomedicine, chemistry, or biotechnology) research.

-MIBTP cannot fund overseas (i.e. non-home/EU) students.
-If you wish to explore opportunities for PhD research at the partner Universities you will ned to apply for different scholarships.
-At the University of Warwick, you need to apply for the Chancellor's International Scholarship.
+International students are not eligible to apply for an MIBTP studentship due to the way the programme is funded by BBSRC.
+Students must be resident in the UK / EU in order to be eligble (see the application page in order to check your eligibility).
+If you wish to explore opportunities for PhD research at the partner Universities there may be other studentship opportunities available to you.
+At the University of Warwick, please take a look at the Funded PhD opportunities available.
 For the University of Birmingham please visit their website to browse their scholarship opportunities.
 For the University of Leicester please view their scholarship opportunities and contact them directly.

 MIBTP will support, as necessary, any of its students.
 MIBTP is unusual in requiring training at all three partner universities.
 Our scheme requires students to do a fair amount of training at Warwick Systems Biology Centre in Term 1, along with practical masterclasses at all three venues.
 In Term 2 you will do a 3 month research project at one of the partner Universities (away from your 'home' university) followed by a professional internship.
 The training becomes more settled once you embark on your main PhD project, but there will be cohort meetings at one of the partner universities throughout the 4 years.
 This scheme might therefore present additional challenges for people with some disabilities, however, we are committed to supporting all our students in the best way we can.